image-js/image-js-docs/docs/Glossary.md

 ### Bit depth

 [Bit depth](https://en.wikipedia.org/wiki/Color_depth 'wikipedia link on bit depth'), also known as color depth or pixel depth, refers to the number of bits used to represent the color of each pixel in a digital image.
 Bit depth directly impacts the number of colors or shades of gray that can be displayed in an image.
-A higher bit depth allows for a greater range of colors, resulting in more detailed and accurate representations, while a lower bit depth limits the color variations that can be shown
+A higher bit depth allows for a greater range of colors, resulting in more detailed and accurate representations, while a lower bit depth limits the color variations.

 ### Channel